makinacorpus/php-corebus/README.md

 to implement.
 Your projects are not required to choose either one of those implementations, in the opposite, is encouraged implementing its own.

-# Roadmap

- - [ ] Implement profiling decorator for event bus using `makinacorpus/profiling`.
- - [ ] Implement profiling decorator for command bus using `makinacorpus/profiling`.
- - [ ] Allow multiple message brokers to co-exist, one for each queue.
- - [ ] Implement dead letter queue routing.
- - [ ] Create a retry strategy chain for having more than one instance.
- - [ ] Implement retry strategy using our attributes.
- - [ ] Configurable per-exception type retry strategry.
- - [ ] Implement an argument resolver for command handlers and event listeners.

 # Setup

 ## Standalone